DiRAC-HPC/Cluster-Challenge/README.md

 Since the goal is to introduce students to parallel programming, part of the event will involve teaching parallel concepts and parallel programming in Python specifically.
 We hope even students who have done some HPC work previously can find interest in using Python, since it's likely they will have used other, more typical HPC languages.

-The challenges will take the form of accelerating an N-Body simulation of a number of interesting astrophysical problems.
-The physics is high-school level, requiring some understanding of gravitational forces between two objects, the equations governing the systems are, again, mid-high-school level and the numerical methods used to advance the equations in time will likely be new to participants but are quick to explain and do not require deep mathematical understanding.
-Since this is not an exercise in computational science, we will provide a fully functional, serial Python code, with a suite of robust tests that the students can use to verify their results.

 ## Intended Learning Outcomes